jasonk33/predicting-stock-prices/README.md

 An individual stock price can be predicted from the saved models, this code can be found in `predict_stock.py`

 Predictions have two forms:
-    -Probability the stock will increase in price over a given time period -Predicted stock price over a given time period in the future There are four different time periods modelled:
+    - Probability the stock will increase in price over a given time period
+    - Predicted stock price over a given time period in the future There are four different time periods modelled:
-    -One day
+    - One day
-    -One week
+    - One week
-    -Two weeks
+    - Two weeks
-    -One month
+    - One month

 **This project is still in progress